iterate/mikrobloggeriet/CONTRIBUTING.md

 **Q: How do I start the HTTP server locally?**

-First, start a REPL from within your editor (using a REPL from a terminal is discouraged, but works).
+First, start a REPL from within your editor (using a REPL from a terminal is discouraged).

 Then, run `start!` from your REPL: